WakaMax/PS1_Picostation_QSB/README.md

 Enjoy

-PS1-QSB-5903(PU-16) PCB Gerber files hasn't been tested.So……GOOD LUCK TO YOU
+PS1-QSB-5903(PU-16) PCB Gerber files haven't been tested.So……GOOD LUCK TO YOU